Amazing Facts on Writing and How it Affects Our Brain [Infographic]

 They have even discovered the scientific why clichés are so boring and should be avoided in writing.
 It turns out that our brains become de-sensitized to metaphors and sensory language that are used too often and these phrases no longer produce the same reaction in the brain.
 That is why being original is so important in your writing.

 Ian Arnison-Phillips is a writer who believes that when guest blogging, it is important to focus on your craft and how your brain interprets the written word to create interesting material.
+If you don’t have a blog, consider reading this step by step tutorial for starting a a blog site.

 Download this infographic.